vorburger/LearningMachineLearning/docs/prez/sli.dev/slides.md

 _“AI is one of the most important things humanity is working on.
 It is more profound than (...) electricity or fire."_

-Sundar Pichai, Google CEO, [2018](https://www.cnbc.com/2018/02/01/google-ceo-sundar-pichai-ai-is-more-important-than-fire-electricity.html) and later.
+Sundar Pichai, Google CEO, [2018](https://www.cnbc.com/2018/02/01/google-ceo-sundar-pichai-ai-is-more-important-than-fire-electricity.html).

 ❓ What do _you_ think?